Cervical Cancer Stage IVB

 |Title:||Cervical Cancer Stage IVB|

 Stage IVB cervical cancer.
-The cancer has spread to other parts of the body, such as the lymph nodes, lung, liver, intestine, or bone.
+Cancer has spread to other parts of the body, such as the lymph nodes, lung, liver, or bone.

 Anatomy -- Gynecologic